Decorating Using Old Windows

 Old-window projects (with or without their original panes) instantly boost architectural interest in casual and formal rooms, as well as outside living and garden spaces.
 Whether displayed in their found state, repurposed, or refinished, antique windows are wondrous vintage items that offer countless decorating possibilities.
-Look for old windows in your garage, on garbage-day curbs, and at estate sales, salvage yards, and reclamation centers.
+Look for potential old window frame art in your garage, on garbage-day curbs, and at estate sales, salvage yards, and reclamation centers.
 Gather old windows that appear sound or that can be repaired with a nail or two, and prepare to decorate.

 Antique Window Mirror

 Don't forget that panes from windows can be removed.
 The panes of this old window frame project were replaced to create an antique window mirror.
 Get antique-finished mirror or do DIY mercury glass for an aged look.
 This window frame idea is just one of many that involves replacing the glass.
 Add chalkboards in place of glass panes for a twist on this classic decor idea, or place corkboard within the spaces for your office reminders.

 The beauty of stained glass can be yours without installing colored windowpanes.
 When you find a stained-glass window, hang it over a sunny window in your home, like the one here, to let light stream through and color your kitchen—creating its own old-window art.
 Another popular place for the stained-glass look is around the panes of the front door or small windows in the bathroom.